poypoyan/funcd2db/doc/csv2db.md

 # csv2db
 A CSV processor to insert to database for use in Funcwords project.

-Just run `sample.py` for example output and read the code for usage.
+Just run `sample_csv.py` in `sample/csv2db` directory for example output and read the code for usage.
 The output to stdout is just a "do" block with (unsafe) insert queries inside.

 ## Use Case